dearrudam/java-studies/java-articles/make-developers-life-easier-with-smart-builders/src/main/java/README.md

 ### Conclusion

 In this content, we discussed some approaches to create objects with many optional attributes.
 We started with the traditional approach, using constructors and setters to create objects.
 We saw that this approach can lead to invalid objects, thread-safety issues, and verbose code.
+We then explored some approaches like:

+* Telescope constructors;
+* Static Method Factory;
+* Builder pattern;
+* Fluent API design style;
-We solved these issues by using the Builder pattern.
+* Step Builder pattern.

-All of the approaches have their pros and cons.
+All the approaches have their pros and cons.
 The telescoping constructors approach can solve some scenarios, but it may be error-prone and verbose when dealing with many attributes.
 The Static Method Factory can offer a good alternative to build objects when few attributes are required.
-The Builder pattern allows developers to construct complex objects step by step, making the object creation more readable and maintainable.
-The Step Builder pattern can be used to enforce the constraints of the class in compile time.
-In the end, we were able to see how these approaches can help developers to get their life easier when creating objects with many optional attributes.
+The Builder pattern allows developers to construct complex objects step by step using the Fluent API design style providing a fluent interface, making the object creation more readable and maintainable and, the Step Builder pattern can be used to enforce the constraints of the class in compile time.
+In the end, we were able to see how these approaches can help developers to get their life easier when creating objects with many attributes.

 ### Key Takeaways

 - Make the lives of developers easier it's so important as make the lives of the final customers easier;
-- The telescoping constructors approach can solve some scenarios, but it may be error-prone and verbose when dealing with many attributes;
+- The **Telescoping Constructors** approach can solve some scenarios, but it may be error-prone and verbose when dealing with many attributes;
-- The Static Method Factory can offer a good alternative to build objects when few attributes are required;
+- The **Static Method Factory** can offer a good alternative to build objects when few attributes are required;
+- The **Builder pattern** allows developers to construct complex objects;
+- The **Fluent API** design style can help developers to create specialized code focused in method chaining improving the developer experience.
+It's normally used to express domain-specific languages.
+In our context, it was used to create a builder easier to use, allowing developers to create objects in a readable and maintainable way;
-- The Builder pattern allows developers to construct complex objects step by step, making the object creation more readable and maintainable;
+- The **Step Builder pattern** is variation of the Builder pattern.
+As a Builder's variant, it allows developers to create complex objects by setting the attributes following a predefined order;
-- The Step Builder pattern can be used to enforce the constraints of the class in compile time;

 ### Final Thoughts